Frequently asked questions

 - How are dividends per shareholder calculated?

-The size of dividends paid to each shareholder is calculated by multiplying the number of shares owned at the end of the operating day on the record date determined by the AGM by the dividend per share, minus the tax on the dividend income.
+The size of dividends paid to each shareholder is calculated by multiplying the number of shares owned at the end of the operating day on the record date determined by the general meeting of shareholders by the dividend per share, minus the tax on the dividend income.

 - Where can I receive dividends?